rupalxxiii/US-SuperStore-Retail-Data-Analysis/README.md

     AVG(Profit) AS AverageProfit
  FROM  samplesuperstore;

 -- Scenario 2-- Sales Distribution by Category:

 -- Analyze sales distribution across different categories to identify top-selling categories.
  SELECT
     Category,
     SUM(Sales) AS TotalSales
  FROM
     samplesuperstore
  GROUP BY
     Category
  ORDER BY
     TotalSales DESC;

 -- Scenario 3 -- Top Selling Products:

 -- Identify the top-selling products based on sales quantity or revenue.

 desc samplesuperstore;

--- Scenario 4 -- ALTER TABLE samplesuperstore
+-- ALTER TABLE samplesuperstore

 -- RENAME COLUMN Sub-Categry TO sub_Category;                 giving error

 ALTER TABLE samplesuperstore

 CHANGE COLUMN `Sub-Category` sub_Category varchar(50);

  SELECT
     Sub_Category,
     SUM(Quantity) AS TotalQuantity,
     SUM(Sales) AS TotalSales
  FROM
     samplesuperstore
  GROUP BY
     Sub_Category
  ORDER BY
     TotalSales DESC;

 -- Scenario 5 -- Profit Analysis by Segment:

 -- Analyze profit across different market segments.

   SELECT
     Segment,
     SUM(Profit) AS TotalProfit
  FROM
     samplesuperstore
  GROUP BY
     Segment;

 -- Scenario 6 -- Discount Impact on Profit:

 -- Investigate the impact of discounts on profit.
  SELECT
     Discount,
     AVG(Profit) AS AverageProfit
  FROM
     samplesuperstore
  GROUP BY
     Discount
  ORDER BY
     Discount;

 -- Scenario 7-- Geographical Analysis:

 -- Analyze sales performance by country, city, or region.

  SELECT
     Country,
     SUM(Sales) AS TotalSales
  FROM
     samplesuperstore
  GROUP BY
     Country
  ORDER BY
     TotalSales DESC;